Oregon opts to dramatically expand women's birth control access

-PORTLAND, Ore.
-(Reuters) - Oregon is poised to dramatically expand access to birth control after Governor Kate Brown signed laws that will allow women to get a yearlong supply of oral contraceptives directly from pharmacists without a trip to the doctor, lawmakers and a legal expert said on Tuesday.
+PORTLAND, Ore., July 7 (Reuters) - Oregon is poised to dramatically expand access to birth control after Governor Kate Brown signed laws that will allow women to get a yearlong supply of oral contraceptives directly from pharmacists without a trip to the doctor, lawmakers and a legal expert said on Tuesday.

 “I would say Oregon is definitely at the forefront,” said Mara Gandal-Powers, counsel for the National Women’s Law Center, a Washington, D.C.-based non-profit advocacy group.